USS Quillback: Construction

 When her construction by the Portsmouth Navy Yard in Kittery, Maine, was authorized, her name was to be Trembler, which would have made her the first ship named for the trembler, a torpedinoid fish of the West Indies and Brazil, but she was given a less embarrassing name on 7 December 1943.

 Her keel was laid down on 27 June 1944.
 She was launched on 1 October 1944 sponsored by Mrs. J. A. Tyree Jr., and commissioned on 29 December 1944.

 Wartime activities

 After training at New London, Connecticut, and work on an experimental ordnance project at Key West, Florida, Quillback departed for Pearl Harbor and her maiden war patrol, off the coast of Kyūshū.
-During this patrol, from 30 May to 24 July 1945, she destroyed a Japanese suicide motorboat and rescued one aviator from the water only a half mile from the heavily armed shore.
-Surrender of the enemy found Quillback refitting for her second patrol at Guam.
+During this patrol, from 30 May to 24 July 1945, she destroyed a Japanese suicide motorboat and rescued one aviator from the water only a half-mile from the heavily armed shore.
+When the enemy surrendered, Quillback was refitting for her second patrol at Guam.